shubham347/MERN-TODO-APP/README.md

 # MERN-TODO-APP
-This is a MERN application
+This is a MERN TODO application

 Project's Title:
 TODO APP